FourthState/plasma-research/PlasmaMVP/throughputOptimization.md

 #### Case 2: Filling in reorged blocks in the middle
 If a block (with blocknumber k < latestBlock) in the middle gets reorged out of existence, one can fill in the gap by creating ``submitBlock(k, kth_block_root, k-1th_block_root, sig)``

-Here we check that ``ChildChain[k + 1].prevRoot == root``, this prevents a malicious validator from submitting a block at height k that they did not originally submit in the case where kth block gets reorged.
+Here we check that ``ChildChain[k + 1].prevRoot == kth_block_root``, this prevents a malicious validator from submitting a block at height k that they did not originally submit in the case where kth block gets reorged.
 If multiple blocks are reorged in a row, we simply resubmit the missing block with highest missing height and move towards the lowest missing height.

 #### Case 3: n latest blocks get reorged out of existence
 Lastly, there is the case where the last n blocks get reorged out of existence.
 This is analogous to have one very big block getting reorged out of the existence, and the blocks must be added back in order from lowest height to highest height since latestBlock has been changed to ``latestBlock - n``

 In all cases, we check that ``sig`` is the authority's signature over ``keccak(blockNum, root, prevRoot)``.
 The reason we include this signature is so that anyone can submit blocks to the rootchain so long as they have the authority's signature.
 This prevents validators from refusing to fill in gaps in the case of a reorg.
+If a validator does not broadcast his signature over these fields, a user has grounds to exit since the validator is the only one capable from refilling gaps.
 In all cases, we prevent a submitBlock from replacing an already existing key-value pair in the chilchain mapping.

 Pros: